Detergent-Free Laundry…oh yeah, its a thing

 In full disclosure, these reusable dryer sheets are not the perfect solution as they are still made out of synthetic fibers (here’s why that’s a problem), but its definitely the lesser of 2 evils.
-If people need dryer sheets, its better to choose reusables even if they are made out of synthetics because they last for 300 cycles, compared to disposables, which are made out of synthetics, doused in chemicals, used once and thrown away (bye-bye laundry, hello landfill!).
+If you need dryer sheets, its better to choose reusables even if they are made out of synthetics because they last for 300 cycles, compared to disposables, which are made out of synthetics, doused in chemicals, used once and thrown away (bye-bye laundry, hello landfill!).

 Wool Dryer Balls: